 Very few Finnish companies are 140 years old, and even fewer have maintained their success with the same products for more than a century.
 This family gas business is a rare exception.
 Woikoski supplies gases for use in, for example, industry and healthcare.
 During the coronavirus pandemic, Woikoski has been one of Finland’s key security of supply companies, as it has been handling the vast growth in demand for medical oxygen.
 Woikoski’s net sales are approximately EUR 60 million, and it employs about 200 people.
-The company also sells products to Russia and many EU countries.
+The company also sells products to many EU countries.

 “This sector is dominated by major multinationals, which are becoming fewer and fewer in number.
 There aren’t very many independent gas companies like ours left in the world,” says Clas Palmberg, Woikoski’s owner and CEO.
 He is already the fourth generation of the family to run the company.
 Palmberg has also been president of the International Oxygen Manufacturers Association (IOMA), a global umbrella organisation for gas producers.